midtown-ai/glossary/glossary/a.md

 # AI Agent

+ ~ autonomous entities that can perceive their environment, make decisions, and take actions to achieve their goals.
+This includes software agents, such as chatbots or recommendation systems, as well as physical agents, such as robots or self-driving cars.

+ Agents in AI work by perceiving their environment through sensors, making decisions based on their perceptions and internal state, and taking actions through actuators.
+The decisions are typically made using AI algorithms, which can range from simple rule-based systems to complex machine learning models.

+ Agents can operate independently, or they can interact with other agents in multi-agent systems.

+ Agents are used in many areas of AI.
+Software agents are used in areas like customer service, where chatbots can handle customer queries, or in e-commerce, where recommendation systems can suggest products to customers.
+Physical agents are used in areas like robotics, where robots can perform tasks in the physical world, or in transportation, where self-driving cars can navigate the roads.

  There are different types of AI agents, function of how their goal is coded.
 That includes:
   * LLM agents such as [SDLC Agents] who simply interact with one another during a predefined workflow
   * [Reinforcement Learning (RL) agents][RL Agent] whose goal is to maximize a total reward